 Unfortunately, in 1951, William Jr. passed away and left the bakery to his wife Martha and their sons, Robert, Charles, and William III.
 Soon after taking over, the family quickly phased out bread production and focused on pastries and cakes.
 Not too long after the renewed focus on pastries and snack cakes, they began supplying grocery stores rather than offering home delivery.

-In 1959, the Entenmann family invented the "see-through" box, using a sheet of clear cellophane plastic in the cardboard to help consumers see the product before purchasing.
-This sales tactic is used by many different bakeries today.
+In 1959, the Entenmann family invented the "see-through" box, which uses a sheet of clear cellophane plastic in the cardboard to help consumers see the product before purchasing it.
+This sales tactic is still used by many bakeries today.

 In 1961, the company rebuilt the Bay Shore, New York bakery into the largest bakery of its kind on over five acres of land.
 During the 1960s, the company expanded with new factories in New Jersey and Connecticut.